Australian and New Zealand Association for Research in Music Education

 Unmasking Music Education, the 43rd Conference 2021

 The Australian and New Zealand Association for Research in Music Education (ANZARME) is pleased to announce the 43rd Annual Conference.
-In 2021, the conference will be hosted by Southern Cross University (SCU), and ANZARME welcomes all music education researchers, from beginners to experienced.
+In 2021, the conference will be an online format hosted by MGSE and MCM, The University of Melbourne and ANZARME welcomes all music education researchers, from beginners to experienced.

-Following the disastrous summer of 2019-2020, Australia and New Zealand have been impacted by the Covid-19 epidemic.
+Australia and New Zealand have both been impacted by the Covid-19 epidemic.
 While spared the worst of the health crisis, Covid-19 has dramatically impacted the way music education has been delivered.
 At the same time, the crisis has forced music educators to rethink the way they operate.
 Accordingly, and appropriately, the conference theme of Unmasking Music Education reflects the opportunity to consider how we will operate in a post-Covid world.

 Topics investigated in the ANZARME Conference may include (but are not limited to):